A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

 It is one of the most beautiful places in Belgium with scenic views, canals, cobblestone streets, and splendid architecture.

-The city has some of the famous tourist spots in Belgium like the iconic 13th-century Belfry of Bruges. – Check walking tours here
+The city has some of the most famous tourist spots in Belgium like the iconic 13th-century Belfry of Bruges. – Check walking tours here

 Other popular landmarks are its historic center and the Church of our Lady which is the world’s second tallest brickwork.
 It features Michelangelo’s famous sculpture of Madonna and Child as its altarpiece.

 It’s ideal to visit this spectacular city from June to August as it’s when the weather is at its best.
-This weather also makes it the home of best Instagram places to click pictures.
+This weather also makes it the home of best Instagram places in Bruges to click pictures.

 Located in the Belgian province of Namur, Dinant brings life to the quote “Great things come in small packages”.